idvorkin/idvorkin.github.io/_d/gpt2.md

 ## Imaginary code

-Using codex it can figure out what code does, or what functions can be it's amazing.
+Using codex it can figure out what code does, or what functions can be.
+It's amazing.

 ## Prompt engineering